 - Event monitor.
 This is similar to a Holter monitor, except that you start the ECG recording only when you feel symptoms.
 Event monitors are typically worn longer than Holter monitors.
 You can remove the monitor to shower or bathe.

 - Mobile cardiac monitoring.
 This is similar to both a Holter and event monitor.
-The ECG is monitored constantly to allow for detection of arrhythmias, which are recorded and sent to your doctor regardless of whether symptoms are experienced.
-Recordings can also be initiated by the patient when symptoms are felt.
+The ECG is monitored constantly to allow for detection of arrhythmias, which are recorded and sent to your doctor regardless of whether you have symptoms.
+You can also start recordings yourself when you have symptoms.
 These monitors can be worn up to 30 days.

 How is an arrhythmia treated?